What They Do: Audiologists diagnose, manage, and treat a patient’s hearing, balance, or ear problems.

 How to Become One: Audiologists need a doctoral degree and must be licensed in all states.
 Requirements for licensure vary by state.

-Job Outlook: Employment of audiologists is projected to grow 16 percent over the next ten years, much faster than the average for all occupations.
-Hearing loss increases as people age, so the aging population is likely to increase demand for audiologists.
+Job Outlook: Employment of audiologists is projected to grow 10 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of audiologists with similar occupations.